|The company was founded by Holger Rust in Cape Town in early 1979|

 Staying true to these sentiments, Rust also commissioned Terraflora, a guide to South Africa’s indigenous plants to be used in conjunction with Terraforce retaining blocks.
 Developed and researched in collaboration with the helpful staff at Kirstenbosch National Botanical Gardens — especially Ernst van Jaarsveld, well known horticulturalist and author of gardening books — the guide aims to give the reader an easy to use introduction into the indigenous plants, especially those that require little watering and are adapted to our harsh climatic conditions, suitable for growing on plant supportive retaining walls and erosion control measures around South Africa.

-With a growing awareness of anything “green” in the construction industry, it should come as no surprise that Terraforce is be the fastest growing retaining system internationally, with Canadian magazine of sustainable architecture, construction and interior design, Award, recently touting Terraforce as the “undisputed international leader in the creation of environmentally friendly earth retaining and architectural landscaping, thanks to mortarless and fully interlocking concrete retaining and terracing blocks”.
+With a growing awareness of anything “green” in the construction industry, it should come as no surprise that Terraforce is a steadily growing retaining system internationally, with Canadian magazine of sustainable architecture, construction and interior design, Award, recently touting Terraforce as the “undisputed international leader in the creation of environmentally friendly earth retaining and architectural landscaping, thanks to mortarless and fully interlocking concrete retaining and terracing blocks”.
 [June, 2007, page 33]

 Local industry professionals have also recognised the advantages and superior quality of the blocks.
 Since 1998, recommended installers have managed to secure numerous awards for the company, most notably the coveted Bayer Trophy that is awarded biannually to top class projects in the construction industry by the CMA (Concrete Manufacturers Association) Awards for Excellence.
-In the category Concrete Retaining Walls Terraforce managed to win a national Trophy no less that five times, in 1998, 2000, 2002, 2006 and 2008 respectively.
+In the category Concrete Retaining Walls Terraforce managed to win a national Trophy no less that five times.
+See the awards: CMA awards – Terraforce

 Rust explains the remarkable versatile nature that makes the blocks so popular: “Concrete retaining walls constructed using the Terraforce system are easily formed into complex curved shapes or into walls in which the upper and lower profiles are continuously changing.
 The system also allows you a choice between round face, (plant supportive) or flush face (smooth or split version) to suit your specific requirements, and they present a closed vertical surface structure that provides maximum amount of soil mass within the wall and prevents backfill spillage, while at the same time offering uninhibited permeability.”